63OR63/zonepaq/README.md

 - ### What are `.pak` files in S.T.A.L.K.E.R.
 2?

 `.pak` files are archives that contain game assets, mods, or configuration files used in **S.T.A.L.K.E.R.
-2** and other Unreal Engine games.
+2**.

 - ### Where are `.pak` files located?